 Substitutions & Variations

 - If you don’t have the fresh garlic that the recipe calls for, use garlic powder instead.
+I love using my Air Fryer roasted garlic for some extra smoky, savory deliciousness.

 - Freshly squeezed orange juice can lend the salad an extra punch of flavor and tanginess, but if you don’t have it at hand, you can use some lemon juice instead.